faceyspacey/respond-framework-docs-old/README.md

 If you provide a precise action, both the chunk *and callbacks such as thunks* will be called (with their results **cached**, aka stored in Redux).

-If you, supply just a string as in `types.login`, only the chunk for the matching route will be called (since thunks wouldn't know what to fetch without precise params/etc).
+If you supply just a string as in `types.login` (and the route isn't made of static path segments), only the chunk for the matching route will be called, since thunks wouldn't know what to fetch without precise params. *NOTE: Respond routes support queries and hashes in addition to params--similar logic applies if you're using them.*

 ## Serve Chunks w/ SSR